Frequently Asked Questions

 For example our disposal and drilling permits are published daily, while our P-18 skim oil reports are updated weekly.
 Yet, the P-18 skim oil reports are typically lagging by one to three months due to the Texas RRC's lag in processing and publishing this specific data set.
 Similarly, the H-10 disposal utilization data set is reported on an annual basis by disposal companies, but, within this report, the total produced water volumes that are injected into each Saltwater Disposal are itemized on a monthly basis.

 Every data set has it's limitations.
 For example, P-18 skim oil reports are key to understanding where produced water is generated by lease and goes to by SWD.
-We use this data set to draw our "spider charts" connecting the oil and gas leases to the related saltwater disposals.
-Yet, this data set is only available in the State of Texas.
+We use this data set to draw our spider maps, which connect the oil and gas leases to the related saltwater disposals.
+However, this data set is only available in the State of Texas.
 As a result, this type of analysis is also limited to the State of Texas.

 Not a problem!
 We built our easy-to-use online mapping platform to give non-technical users the ability to gain powerful insights from complex and hard-to-access data sets.

 We work with a range of clients that use our products and services for hundreds of unique use cases.
-We work mostly with upstream energy operators, water midstream companies, water brokers, energy investors, saltwater disposal companies, land owners, water treatment and re-use companies, water hauling/logistic providers, water transfer and management companies, and other types of oilfield service companies.
+Primarily, we work with upstream energy operators, water midstream companies, water brokers, energy investors, saltwater disposal companies, land owners, water treatment and re-use companies, water hauling/logistic providers, water transfer and management companies, and other types of oilfield service companies.